 Queer Media Festival 2018 – 3rd & 4th Nov

-In the evening we are back at HOME arts centre with a screening of a work in progress documentary.
-Deep In Vogue celebrates the colourful, queer, emotional and political stories of Northern Vogue and its people.
-Synonymous with the black, gay ballrooms of 1980s New York this documentary asks why we need Vogue in Manchester now more than ever.
-Click for tickets!
+We were back at HOME arts centre for the third year with a sold out screening of a work in progress documentary.
+Deep In Vogue celebrated the colourful, queer, emotional and political stories of Northern Vogue and its people.
+Synonymous with the black, gay ballrooms of 1980s New York this documentary asked why we need Vogue in Manchester now more than ever.

-Queer Media Festival are delighted to present a screening of Freddie Mercury: The Great Pretender: Director’s Cut plus drag performances from Jack the Lad and Vin Dicktiv as Freddie Mercury.
+Queer Media Festival were delighted to present a screening of Freddie Mercury: The Great Pretender: Director’s Cut plus drag performances from Jack the Lad and Vin Dicktiv as Freddie Mercury.

-The festival closes with a screening of the film – Teddy Award nominated documentary – Shakedown (2017), in collaboration with Black Gold Arts Festival, that chronicles explicit performances in an underground black lesbian club in Los Angeles.
+The festival closed with a screening of the film – Teddy Award nominated documentary – Shakedown (2017), in collaboration with Black Gold Arts Festival, that chronicled explicit performances in an underground black lesbian club in Los Angeles.
 Filmed from 2002 – 2015 the story functions as a legend where money is both myth and material.
-The hostess for the evening, Hip Hop artist extraordinaire Onye OneDa Ezeh and House Of Ghetto, Manchester’s premier Vogue house, will bring a unique and special live performance experience complimenting the documentary.
-Click for tickets!
+The hostess for the evening was Hip Hop artist extraordinaire Onye OneDa Ezeh and House Of Ghetto, Manchester’s premier Vogue house, who brought a unique and special live performance experience complimenting the documentary.